jeephodege0/SLSsteam/README.md

 - Riku_Wayfinder: Being extremely supportive and lightening my workload by a lot.
 So show him some love my guys <3
 - Gnanf: Helping me test the Family Sharing bypass
 - rdbo: For his great libmem library, which saved me a lot of development and learning time
+- jbeder: For the awesome yaml-cpp library which allowed me to easily add a configuration file
 - oleavr and all the other awesome people working on Frida for easy instrumentation which helps a lot in analyzing, testing and debugging
 - All the folks working on Ghidra, this was my first project using it and I'm in love with it!
 - And many more I can't possibly list here for reporting bugs and giving feedback!
 Thank you guys <3

+## Hall of Shame aka Scammers, Leechers, etc
+🚨This list exists purely for educational and entertainmnent purposes!
+Please do not seek out Projects listed here!
+If you decide to ignore the aformened warning you do so on your own risk!🚨

+OnetapBeta by Hammer Steam: Resells Steamless & SLSsteam.
+Intellectually went far enough to rename SLSsteam to deckloader2, that's about as far as their skill extends.